getoptimum/docs/docs/hackathon/quick-start/first-message.md

 - Typical range: 0.5 to 0.8

 ### Client ID
-Each client needs a unique identifier for the gateway to track subscriptions and route messages correctly.
+Each client needs a unique identifier for the proxy to track subscriptions and route messages correctly.

 ### Topic Names
 - Case-sensitive strings